metapages/compute-queues/app/deploy/gcp/README.md

 The module supports the creation of worker groups [with GPUs](https://cloud.google.com/compute/docs/gpus), by providing a definition with *either* N1-series instances and a populated `gpus` block, or accelerator-optimized instances with no `gpus` block included.

+Workers are currently scaled under the assumption that 1 CPU core should handle 1 job off the queue, so a VM with 4 CPUs will pull 4 jobs off the queue before the autoscaler decides it needs more worker VMs.

 ## Gotchas

 There are some quirks and things to be careful about when operating this module.